Modeling in Houdini using VDB SDF volumes

 How do I reset the animation?

-In KineFX Ball Animation node right click on any parameter or parameters tab (Ball Animation tab for example) - Delete Channels, Revert to default.
+In the KineFX Ball Animation node right, right-click on any parameter or parameters tab (Ball Animation tab, for example) - Delete Channels, Revert to default.

 Compile OpenCV with CUDA support for Python in Houdini on Windows 11